 It has the same features as the PM-200, only that it does not come with volume control.

 It is good for home practice and small gigs.
 If you are looking to perform in a larger gig, I would suggest you look for another amp with higher power sound quality and volume.
 Or you can route the audio output of your e-drum amps through a public address system.

 Generally, Roland has never disappointed in producing the best technology and sound quality in the industry.
 They have always ensured every product that comes out serves its purpose.
 And the Roland PM-100 does exactly that.
 It is among the most affordable amps on the market, and you will never regret the price.

 Simmons is not a new name to drumming and generally music instrument fans.
 Guitar Center sells the brand with affiliation to Musician’s Friend, Music & Arts, and Woodwind & Brass.

-The DDA50 was designed to give beginners an easy use during their practice.
+This Simmons drum amp was designed to give beginners an easy use during their practice.
 Hence, it was primarily made for personal use.
 For this reason, I would not recommend you use it in a staged scenario for large gigs.